 You might also like:

-This arm workout for women is built on a progressive plan that teaches you to master proper exercise form before moving to advanced movements.
+This guide on how to tone flabby arms is built on a progressive workout plan that teaches you to master proper exercise form first before moving to advanced movements.

 What weight dumbbells should you use?